cedagbo/Daily-Planner-App/README.md

 <br />

 ## Installation
-The user does not need to install any software to go through the given web application.
+The user does not need to install any software to use the given web application.

 ## Usage